Sandy1811/ParlAI/resources/book_apartment_viewing/nlu_training_data.md

 - Great thats all done and your viewing has been booked successfully.
 - Awesome, the booking is done and the Dodgy Letting Company will welcome you at the Dumpster apartments.
 - Hooray, your booking went through alright and you'll see the construction site on Sunday.
 Bring wellies!
+- successful
+- done
+- all done
+- booking made
+- i booked that
+- thats all booked

 ## intent:apartment_bye
 - Perfect!